This article was updated on 22 October 2019.

 OPR is the rate a borrower bank has to pay to the lending bank for the funds borrowed.
 A lower OPR has a declining impact on Base Lending Rate (BLR), Base Rate (BR) and the effective lending rate (ELR) of your home loan.
 Thus, home buyers now have a better chance of getting a loan at a lower interest rate.

 Should you decide to leverage on this opportunity, you might want to shop around for the best rates offered by banks that suit your risk profile.
 Do take note that a lower BR offered by one bank does not necessarily mean that it has the lowest ELR.
+Find out how BR and BLR affect your home loan.

 How will your mortgage payments look like if you buy now VS later?